Skip to main content

 In hero stories in general, it is kind of expected for the protagonist to be the one to eliminate the threat.
 It would be somewhat dissonant for Han Solo to take out The Emperor.
 The fact that it is Ariel’s love interest and not Ariel herself who defeats Ursula, then, sets her hero's journey apart.
 The gender discourse of the day being what it is, a lot of critics have been quick to assign a “damsel in distress” bias onto Ariel as a character and the film at large.

 I came down really hard on the last argument because, no matter how hard some people look for it, there is no textual support for the claim that Ariel changes herself for a man.
 But I want to acknowledge that unlike in that case, the point about Ariel needing to be saved at the end does at least respond to the events of the film as they actually transpire—Eric is the one to ram a ship into Ursula, not Ariel.
-There was even a period where I counted this a rare flaw in the film, my one concession when I ran into these kinds of conversations, but as I get older, the fact that Ariel herself doesn’t make the kill shot feels less and less like a strike to me.
+There was even a period where I counted this a rare flaw in the film, my one concession when I ran into these kinds of conversations.
+But as I get older, the fact that Ariel herself doesn’t make the kill shot feels less and less like a strike to me.
 If anything, the argument has started to feel problematic in its own way.

 I think it ignores first and foremost that Ariel has actually been playing lifeguard to basically every character in the film, including and especially her prince.
 Rescuing Eric from the storm is not just some irrelevant wrinkle in the narrative, that is the thing that sets the story in motion.
 And that's the central issue I have with this line of thinking: the very framing of this discussion already conditions the viewer to completely discount the female lead's participation across her entire story.